Arpple/UnityCreateTest/README.md

 when I want to create a test for a script located in deep nested directory it is really >:(

 # Usage
-- write click on the script you want to create test for
+- right click on the script you want to create test for
-- click `Create Test`
+- select `Create Test`
 - it will create the new test script with same directory structure in test root
 - and also *select in inspector* for you > you can click open to start writing test

 # More Todo...
 - add ability to edit `SCRIPT_ROOT`, `TEST_ROOT`
+- custome template
 - set selection of asset window to the created file (I tried but can't find the way to do it)